pedromassango/bottom_navy_bar/README.md

 **backgroundColor** - the navigation bar's background color<br/>
 **showElevation** - if false the appBar's elevation will be removed<br/>
 **itemCornerRadius** - use this property to change the active item's corner radius<br/>
+**mainAxisAlignment** - use this property to change the horizontal alignment of the items.
+It is mostly used when you have ony two items and you want to center the items<br/>

 #### BottomNavyBarItem
 **icon** - the icon of this item<br/>